-Perform calibration of the system via the centre display after tyre pressure adjustment.
+Always save a new tyre pressure in the system via the centre display after the tyre pressure has been adjusted.

-Note that the indicator symbol does not extinguish until the low tyre pressure has been rectified and new calibration has been performed.
+Note that the indicator symbol does not extinguish until the low tyre pressure has been rectified and storing a new tyre pressure has been started.

 To avoid incorrect tyre pressure, the pressure should be checked on cold tyres.
 "Cold tyres" means the tyres are the same temperature as the ambient temperature (approx. 3 hours after the car has been driven).
 After a few kilometres of driving, the tyres warm up and the pressure increases.

 - After a tyre has been inflated, always refit the dust cap in order to avoid damage to the valve from gravel, dirt, etc.